midonet/midonet/docs/networking-basics.md

-As an IPv4 packet is contained inside a layer 2 protocol frame, to deliver packets to a node in the same L2 domain for which the sending node only knows an IP address, not an L2 address, it must first discovered the other node's L2 address to use as the address in the outer layer 2 frame.
+As an IPv4 packet is contained inside a layer 2 protocol frame, to deliver packets to a node in the same L2 domain for which the sending node only knows an IP address, not an L2 address, it must first discover the other node's L2 address to use as the address in the outer layer 2 frame.
 In the case of Ethernet, this discovery is accomplished using *ARP* (address resolution protocol).
 To find a MAC address with ARP, a node sends a broadcast packet